-Dr. Raghunath Anant Mashelkar is known for his own world-class scientific research, for his transformative science and innovation institution leadership, for his pioneering different movements such as evolving global systems for traditional knowledge protection to helping create strong yet balanced IPR systems, to inclusive innovation movement based on the concept of Gandhian Engineering that he pioneered.
-He has been an influential thought leader in shaping Science, Technology & Innovation policies in post-liberalised India.
+Dr Raghunath Anant Mashelkar is known for his world-class scientific research in polymer science & engineering, for his transformative national research institution leadership, for his pioneering different movements such as evolving global systems for traditional knowledge protection, helping create strong yet balanced IPR systems, inclusive innovation movement based on the concept of Gandhian Engineering that he pioneered.
+He has been an influential thought leader in shaping Science, Technology and innovation policies in post-liberalised India.

-The President of India honored Dr. Mashelkar with three of the highest civilian awards, namely Padmashri (1991), Padmabhushan (2000) and Padma Vibhushan (2014).
+The President of India honoured Dr Mashelkar with three of the highest civilian awards, namely Padmashri (1991), Padmabhushan (2000) and Padma Vibhushan (2014).

-He has received a record of 45 honorary doctorates from universities around the world, from London to Pretoria to Wisconsin to Monash to Swinburne to Delhi.
+He has received a record of 47 honorary doctorates from universities around the world, from London to Pretoria to Wisconsin to Monash to Delhi.

 Key Positions Held